pubsubdb/pubsubdb/docs/data_mapping.md

 ### Example 3) Instance Method Syntax

-Consider a third example that `joins` an array.
-The standard *instance method* approach is as follows:
+Consider a third example that `joins` an array by calling an *instance method*.

 ```javascript
 const someString = someArray.join(' ');
 ```

-The functional approach, by design, remains syntactically consistent:
+The functional approach, by design, remains syntactically consistent.

 ```javascript
 const someString = join(someArray, ' ');
 ```

 ### Overview of `@pipe`
 `@pipe` is the central mechanism for invoking functional transformations.
 It is executed at runtime as an array of arrays, where each row represents a transformation step.
 The transformed/resolved data is then used as input for the next step as necessary until all transformations have been run.
 This pattern works, because it executes all ECMA Script commands as functions with inputs, reducing the semantic variability of the language.

 There are three types of data that can be used within `@pipe`: